The Bible says in Psalm 116:1-2, I love the

 not this Psalmist.
 He was determined to do what he had committed himself to do.

-failure, spiritually speaking.
+be a failure, spiritually speaking.
 He wanted to finish the job.
-He wanted to be a
+He wanted to

-man of his word.
+be a man of his word.

-In verse seventeen the Psalmist mentioned
+In verse seventeen the Psalmist

-of the LORD's house.
-Seek out Gods people and where they meet.
-It is called a
+mentioned the courts of the LORD's house.
+Seek out Gods people and

-church, a Bible believing church.
-It says in Hebrews 10:25, Not
+where they meet.
+It is called a church, a Bible believing church.
+It says in

-forsaking the assembling of ourselves together, as the manner of some is; but
+Hebrews 10:25, Not forsaking the assembling of ourselves together, as the

-exhorting one another: and so much the more, as ye see the day approaching.
+manner of some is; but exhorting one another: and so much the more, as ye see

 ___________________________________________________